©2009 A&AFielding Ltd Company Registered in England No.07089460

 If we can help you with your heritage project please contact us.

-Advice given to Age Concern Oldham in 2010-11 resulted in a Stage 2 pass towards a £1.3m project - see Project Link and HLF web site
+Advice given to Age UK - Oldham in 2010-11 resulted in the £1.3m restoration of George Street Chapel, Oldham - see Project Link

 We have written books on the history of salt making.